How to Use Debt to Build Wealth

 Bad Debt:

-Credit Card Debt: High-interest credit card debt is one of the most common forms of bad debt.
+Credit Card debt: High-interest credit card debt is one of the most common forms of bad debt.
 It’s typically used for consumption and doesn’t provide any long-term financial benefit.

 Car Loans: While having a reliable vehicle is important, taking out a high-interest car loan for a luxury vehicle can be considered bad debt.